oganonymous108/mind-quiz/README.md

-# Magnet Mind Quiz Funnel
+# Magnet Protocol Quiz Funnel

 A Next.js-based quiz funnel application that guides users through a personalized assessment and redirects to a ClickBank affiliate page.